q792821266/BookShopDemo/readme.md

 This is a sample project that demonstrates how to build a simple shopping cart system using Spring Boot and related technologies.

+## API Design Philosophy

+- **Restful Principles**: The API design strictly adheres to Restful principles, ensuring consistency and predictability.
+This makes it easy for developers to understand and use the APIs.
+- **Resource-Oriented**: Each API endpoint represents a specific resource, and HTTP methods (GET, POST, PUT, DELETE) are used to perform CRUD operations on these resources.
+- **Stateless**: APIs are designed to be stateless, allowing for better scalability and easier integration with caching mechanisms.

 ## Features

 - Add items to the shopping cart